Bayesian analysis of analog gravity systems with the Rezzolla-Zhidenko metric: Application and results

 The efficiency of the RZ metric to describe a variety of non-Schwarzschild black holes has been demonstrated in the original work~\cite{Rezzolla:2014mua} and was further investigated in Ref.~\cite{Konoplya:2020hyk}.
 Therefore, we assume that keeping a similar number of free parameters is sufficient to model, in principle, various analog systems.

-In Fig.~\ref{signal2}, we show the observed signal for $\ell=3$ produced by Gaussian initial data Eq.~\eqref{initialdata}.
-Here, we consider the waveform strain as measured by a distant observer at $r^{*}=80$ and set the SNR to be $\rho = 250$.
-Using the MCMC analysis with this signal, we can compute the posterior distribution of the RZ parameters reported in Fig.~\ref{corner2}.
-All marginalized posteriors, shown on the diagonal panels, have their maximum very close to the injection, and all quantiles contain the injected parameters.
+In Fig.~\ref{signal2}, we show the observed signal for $m=3$ produced by Gaussian initial data Eq.~\eqref{initialdata}.
+Note that $m=3$ is just one example, and that modern experiments could measure other $m$ as well~\cite{smaniotto2025blackholespectroscopygiantquantum}.
+We consider the waveform strain $\bm{d}$ as measured by a distant observer at $r^{*}=80$ and set the SNR to be $\rho = 250$.
+Using the MCMC analysis with this signal, we can compute the posterior distribution $p(\bm{\theta}|\bm{d})$ of the RZ parameters reported in Fig.~\ref{corner2}.
+The colored regions in Fig.~\ref{signal2} and subsequent figures correspond to confidence levels showing the highest density interval of 95\,\% (or 68\,\%) when sampling from the prior or posterior distributions.
+All marginalized posteriors, shown on the diagonal panels, have their maximum very close to the injection $\bm\theta^\mathrm{inj}$, and all quantiles contain the injected parameters.

 To get a better impression of how informative the posterior distribution is concerning the possible signals described by the prior, Fig.~\ref{signal2} also contains the $95\,\%$ confidence level obtained by sampling either from the prior and from the posterior.
+The graphics are generated by taking the $95\,\%$ highest density intervals from a large number of sampled $m(\bm \theta)$ curves.
+For the blue regions, $\bm \theta$ assumes random values from the prior distribution $p(\bm \theta )$, while for the orange areas $\bm \theta$ is sampled from the posterior distribution $p(\bm \theta | \bm d )$.
+The gray areas are obtained by adding and subtracting $2 \sigma$ from the injected signal $\bm d$.
 These results demonstrate that the prior is much less informative than the posterior in describing the space of possible signals at late times but similar at early times.
 This is expected because early times mostly probe the metric's asymptotic properties, which are more constrained by construction.

 Next, we show a similar comparison for the RZ metric functions $g_{tt}$ and $g_{rr}$ as well as the effective potential in Fig~\ref{metric_potential2}.
 Because $g_{rr}$ is described by one more parameter, it might not be surprising that its $95\,\%$ and $68\,\%$ confidence levels are larger than the ones for $g_{tt}$.
 The effective potential is well constrained for larger radii but becomes less constrained for radii smaller than the peak of the potential.
 This is expected because the RZ metric is more flexible there.